Pralines maken in het museum

 Sure!
 By using audio guides they can receive all the information.
 In addition, the taste and tactile senses are also stimulated.
 It is recommended to bring a companion.

-I eat hallal or kosher, can I taste chocolate?
+I eat halal or kosher.
+Can I taste the chocolate?